dslachar/ncaa_prediction/README.md

 ## Dataset

-All data was collected from the Sport Reference College Basketball Website.(https://www.sports-reference.com/cbb/).
+All data was collected from the Sport Reference College Basketball Website (https://www.sports-reference.com/cbb/).
 The  CSV files contained the data I needed, except for number of NCAA Tournament Wins, which I pulled from a different location on the same website.

 <img alt="/Team Stats" src="images/sports_reference_cbb.png" width='400'>
 <sub><b>Figure 1: </b> Data collected from www.sports-reference.com/cbb/ </sub>